corybrunson/NIH-proposal-template/README.md

   -o nih-proposal.pdf
 ```

-Alternatively, use the following call to produce a Microsoft Word (`.docx`) file:
+Alternatively, use the following call to produce a Microsoft Word (`.docx`) file, using the style template "nih-reference.docx":

 ```bash
 pandoc nih-proposal.md \